The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 - Integrate Verifiable Testimonials: Move beyond "John D., CEO."
 Use Popout's testimonial blocks that can link directly to the recommender's LinkedIn or verified company profile.
 A clickable link to a real person's profile is a powerful trust signal.

 - Show Collaborative Projects: Highlight work done with others.
-Name your collaborators and, with permission, link to their profiles.
+Name your collaborators and, with permission, link to their profiles on GitHub or Behance.
 Mention the client or team name for B2B projects.

 Layer 3: Multi-Media & Multi-Platform Consistency (The Unified Voice)